FelAnalyst/FelAnalyst/README.md

 # Hi, I'm Feliks 👋

-I'm a **Data Analyst & Developer** based in Ukraine, working remotely for a US-based e-commerce company (Amazon).
+I'm a **Data Analyst & Developer** based in Ukraine.

+1. Worked remotely for a US-based e-commerce company (Amazon).
+2. Freelancer.

 My background is in international trade and logistics — I spent 20 years managing supply chains across China, Malaysia, and Europe.
-Since 2024 I've been building automation and analytics systems as part of a development team.
+Since 2024 I've been building automation and analytics systems as part of a development team and as a freelancer.

 ---